Mascot Has Absolute Perfect Reaction to Loss in Wild Game

 His antics are not entirely new, but they were appreciated.

+Here is the mascot acing the best Bears reaction to loss to Eagles.
 He is the real most valuable player.